 (* According to Viome’s website, they are in the final phases of incorporating blood transcriptomics and urine metabolomics data into their algorithm as well.)

 Poop.
 Yes, that’s what they mean by “gut test” (we’re all grownups here, right?).
 You place the provided adhesive toilet liner over your toilet to collect your “business,” then you retrieve a tiny sample that is placed into a collection tube.
 It’s easier than it sounds.
 You then scan the code on the tube using the Viome app and mail it back using the prepaid envelope.

 My Viome Results

 A few weeks after submitting my gut intelligence sample and completing my questionaires, my results showed up in my Viome app (you can access your Viome results via both mobile app and website, as well as export a PDF).

-While these scores provide a nice summary of one’s wellness status, it would be helpful to get more insight into exactly what factors contribute to/detract from each of the scores (i.e., poor glycemic response, high resting heart rate, etc.).
+While these scores provide an interesting summary of one’s wellness status, it would be helpful to get more insight into exactly what factors contribute to/detract from each of the scores.

 My Personalized Viome Recommendations